kostaspapdopoulos/LegislativeTextParser/README.md

 # Legislative Text Parser

+> **Note:** This repository contains the code developed as part of our diploma thesis at the University of Ioannina.
+> Originally hosted under the [DAINTINESS Group](https://github.com/DAINTINESS-Group) organization, this tool was co-developed by **Kostas Papadopoulos**, **Vasileios Ioannis Bouzampalidis**, and **Elias Papathanasiou** as a foundational component for our respective research pipelines.

+---
 **Legislative Text Parser** is a Java-based application designed to process legislative documents, extract key entities, and visualize the results in an intuitive graphical interface.
 This tool is particularly useful for legal experts, policymakers, and researchers working with legal texts.

 ---